alexjvr1/R.temp/mtDNA_LabBook.md

 *MB doesn't like the output being named anything other than "results".
 So remember to copy all the previous results into a folder before starting the new run.

+20151109

+- Ran mb with 1x10^7 generations for concatenated dataset

+- Default heating on chains

 ###4.RAxML

 - The sequential version should be used for small data sets, small runs, and test runs.